yurisuika/Zehn/README.md

   * The current user container is toggled via the button at the ends of the friends tab buttons container.
 It is hidden by default.
 * On the chat window...
   * The channel list, member list, and settings buttons are toggled via three buttons added to the group chat header bar.

-> [!WARNING]
-> On occasion, Millennium will fail to inject JS in the friends/chat windows.
-This means the added buttons fail to appear.
-You will have to F5 Steam until they show up.

 ### Plugin Support
 Some Millennium plugins need a bit of styling to fit with Zehn.
 You can enjoy the following plugins made to look right at home in a Zehn Steam: